 Only a caster’s own Willpower can be used to boost a casting.
 Spells/Miracles that increase the caster’s Willpower cannot be used to boost castings.

 Example: Traci has 2 Willpower.
-She casts up Enhance Will 2 to give her a total of 4 Willpower.
+She casts up Willpower 2 to give her a total of 4 Willpower.
 When casting she can only add her own 2 Willpower (halved to 1) to spells she casts.

 When suffering from a Willpower reducing spell/miracle, assume any enhanced Willpower from spells/miracle is reduced first.
 So you can still potentially boost spells/miracles with some/all of your natural Willpower.

 Example: Traci has 2 Willpower.
-She casts up Enhance Will 2 to give her a total of 4 Willpower.
+She casts up Willpower 2 to give her a total of 4 Willpower.
 She is then hit by a Demoralise 2, reducing her Willpower by 2.
-This effectively counteracts her Enhanced Will and she can still use her natural 2 Willpower to boost spells/miracles.
+This effectively counteracts her cast Willpower and she can still use her natural 2 Willpower to boost spells/miracles.

 Example: Traci has 2 Willpower.
 She is hit by a Demoralise 2, reducing her Willpower by 2 to 0.
-She then casts up Enhance Will 2 to give her a total of 2 Willpower.
-This Enhanced Will now counteracts the Demoralise and she can still use her natural 2 Willpower to boost spells/miracles.
+She then casts up Willpower 2 to give her a total of 2 Willpower.
+This cast Willpower now counteracts the Demoralise and she can still use her natural 2 Willpower to boost spells/miracles.

-Spells and miracles that increase Dexterity, Toughness or Willpower do not stack with similar spells/miracles, though they do stack with the character’s skill.
-As with Defensive spells/miracles, the best effect is taken.
+Spells and miracles that increase or decrease Dexterity, Toughness or Willpower do not stack with similar spells/miracles, though they do stack with the character’s skill.
+As with Defensive spells/miracles, the largest effect is taken.

 Example Myrtal has cast Dexterity 3 on herself which combines with her Dexterity 1 skill to give her Dexterity 4.